holiber/qstore/README.md

 <a name="remove"></a>
 ####remove
+in development

 <a name="addFields"></a>
 ####addFields
+in development

 <a name="compute"></a>
 ####compute
+in development

 <a name="removeFields"></a>
 ####removeFields
+in development

 <a name="sort"></a>
 ####sort
+in development

 <a name="changes"></a>
 ###Work with changes
+in development

 <a name="getChanges"></a>
 ####getChanges
+in development

 <a name="commit"></a>
 ####commit
+in development

 <a name="revert"></a>
 ####revert
+in development

 <a name="utilites"></a>
 ###Utilites
+in development

 <a name="size"></a>
 ####size
+in development

 <a name="pack"></a>
 ####pack
+in development

 <a name="unpack"></a>
 ####unpack
+in development

 <a name="getCopy"></a>
 ####getCopy
+in development

 <a name="events"></a>
 ###Events
+in development